helidon-io/helidon/docs/se/testing.md

 2. Save the message when received and close the connection.
 3. React on an error.
 <!--@mdc :: -->

-`WsListener` and is very straightforward:
+The WebSocket `ClientSideListener` is also a helper class that implements `WsListener` and is very straightforward:

 ServerSideListener helper class: